 I developed a foundation in HIV science via pre- and postdoctoral training.
 I completed predoctoral training via the NIMH Social Processes of HIV/AIDS Training Program at the University of Connecticut (T32MH074387) under the mentorship of Dr. Seth Kalichman.
 I then pursued postdoctoral training via the NIMH Interdisciplinary HIV Prevention Training Program at Yale University’s Center for Interdisciplinary Research on AIDS (T32MH020031) under the mentorship of Dr. Jeannette Ickovics.
 I spent two years as an Instructor at Harvard Medical School and Associate Scientific Researcher at Boston Children’s Hospital, where I received early career training in child- and family-centered outcomes research (K12HS022986) under the mentorship of Dr. Laura Bogart.

-I am currently an Assistant Professor and Faculty Scholar in Human Development and Family Studies at the University of Delaware.
+I am currently an Assistant Professor and Faculty Scholar in Human Development and Family Sciences at the University of Delaware.
 My research aims to understand and intervene in the relationship between stigma and health inequities.
-Much of my work focuses on people at risk of or living with chronic illnesses including HIV, but I also study members of other socially marginalized and devalued groups.
+Much of my work focuses on people at risk of or living with chronic illnesses including HIV, but I also work with other socially marginalized and devalued groups.

 Julie is currently an undergraduate student at the University of Delaware.
 She is a Cognitive Science major with a specialization in Speech and Language Pathology and has minors in Psychology, Disability Studies, and Human Development & Family Studies.
 She hopes to go on to obtain a Master’s Degree and eventually work in schools as a Speech and Language Pathologist.
 At the University of Delaware, she is currently involved in the National Student Speech Language and Hearing Association, the American Sign Language Club, and the University of Delaware Alternative Break Program.
 She also works as an Office Assistant at the Department of Languages, Literatures, and Cultures and as a Research Assistant for the Stigma and Health Inequities Lab.
 By working for this lab, she hopes to gain valuable knowledge that will be useful when helping her clients in the future.
 In her free time, Julie loves to travel, volunteer, and spend time with her friends and family.